berkcomba/Dog-Dead-or-alive-detection-CNN-Keras/README.md

 # Architecture

-I use implamentation a ResNet in Keras where shown in this video. https://www.youtube.com/watch?v=qMFKsMeE6fM
+I use "implamentation a ResNet in Keras" where shown in this video. https://www.youtube.com/watch?v=qMFKsMeE6fM